KentaaNL/capistrano-asg-rolling/README.md

 This gem depends on Auto Scaling Groups with Launch Templates.
 Using an Auto Scaling Group with a Launch Configuration is not supported, and will raise an `Capistrano::ASG::Rolling::NoLaunchTemplate`.

-Instance refresh uses the desired configuration to update the Auto Scaling Group after a succesful deployment.
-Setting the Launch Template version to `Latest` on the Auto Scaling Group is not necessary.
+Instance refresh uses the desired configuration to update the Launch Template version of the Auto Scaling Group after a succesful deployment.
+Setting the Launch Template version to `Latest` on the Auto Scaling Group is not needed.

 #### Experimental